Probably the most important code requirement for range hoods is that they should vent outdoors.

 The makeup air unit also needs to have a damper which closes when not in use so outdoor air doesn’t leak into the home.

-There are universal makeup air systems on the market such as the Nutone Universal Air 8″ Damper that uses a sensor to open the damper if it detects the range hood turned on.
-It only needs low voltage wiring and works well with new construction or existing kitchen hoods.
+There are universal makeup air systems on the market that uses a sensor to open the damper if it detects the range hood turned on.
+These systems only need low voltage wiring and they work well with new construction or existing kitchen hoods.

-The main reason for the makeup air code requirement is to prevent a carbon monoxide hazard.
+The main reason for the makeup air code requirement (code #3 above) for some range hoods is to prevent a carbon monoxide hazard.

 Makeup Air Should Go Into Kitchen